 This fleece is designed for maximum range of motion, though our lead tester found it to be a smidge tight across the shoulders.

 The Polartech Power Stretch fleece material is full of tiny, fuzzy hairs that felt great against our skin — softer than the similar but less warm The North Face Fuseform Progressor Hoodie.
 The cut is long enough to accommodate a harness without riding up, but the hand warmer pockets can get caught or bunched under the harness or a waist belt if the fit isn't just right, rendering them uncomfortable and inaccessible.
-This docked it some comfort points when compared to the Black Diamond Coefficient Hoody and the Patagonia R1 Hoody, which both feature only a chest pocket.
+This docked it some comfort points when compared to the Patagonia R1 Hoody, which features only a chest pocket.
 The hood is low profile and fits well under a ski or climbing helmet.
 Our lead tester isn't the biggest or broadest of dudes, but this fleece still felt a smidge too tight across the shoulders, especially when fully zipped.

 Snug cuffs keep the sleeves in place well without the aid of thumb loops.